Edinburgh Crystal

-The Edinburgh Crystal company went into administration in 2006 and following its subsequent acquisition by Waterford Wedgwood, it became solely a brand name.
+The Edinburgh Crystal company went into administration in 2006.
+In 2007 it was acquired by Waterford Wedgwood, and became solely a brand name.
 After Waterford Wedgwood was acquired from administration by KPS Capital Partners, in January 2009, the brand was discontinued.

 Ranges

 There were many ranges of glassware but at the collectable end there were just four in the former 'Connoisseur Collection'.